MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/getting-started-new-environment.md

 ---
-title: "Creating a PowerApps environment"
+title: "Create a PowerApps environment"
 description: "Learn how to create a PowerApps environment for Dynamics 365 Virtual Agent for Customer Service." ms.date: 05/23/2019 ms.service: